Posts tagged “Archimedes”

 Waves

 To find the source of the instabilities, I pulled my code apart into more independent steps, that could individually be turned on or off.
 This did result in a speed hit, but allowed me to quickly trace the source of the problems to the advection routine.
+This is the part that moves the water along at its own speed.

 Continue reading